monch1962/pact-to-karate/README.md

 Scripts to take Pact contracts as input and convert them to executable Karate test cases

+Note that this is only relevant for provider-side testing, where these test cases can be used to test the provider meets all the relevant consumer contracts.
+For consumer-side testing, you need to turn the Pact contracts into stub definitions to test the consumer code against a set of provider stubs.

 ## Assumptions

 - your execution environment is Linux